Shahad-Albalawi/Shahad-Albalawi/README.md

 ## Professional summary

-Software developer and data analyst with experience in Python-based applications, relational databases, and web technologies.
-Focus on analytical workflows, clear documentation, and maintainable code.
-Interested in intelligent systems and data-supported decision-making in product and operations contexts.
+Software developer and data analyst with hands-on experience in building Python-based applications, working with relational databases, and developing web solutions.
+Passionate about transforming data into actionable insights and building intelligent systems that support real-world decision-making.
+Focused on writing clean, maintainable code and delivering practical, user-oriented solutions.

 ---